braintree/runbook/README.md

 Statements are the workhorses of runbooks.
 They comprise all the behavior runbooks execute.
 Runbook comes with the following statements:

+##### Ask

-**ask**: Prompts the user for a string and stores its value on the containing step entity.
+Prompts the user for a string and stores its value on the containing step entity.
 Once this statement is executed, its value is accessed as an instance variable under the `into` parameter.
 This value can be referenced in later statements such as the `ruby_command` statement.

 ```ruby
 ask "What percentage of requests are failing?", into: :failing_request_percentage, default: "100"
 ```

+##### Assert

-**assert**: Runs the provided `cmd` repeatedly until it returns true.
+Runs the provided `cmd` repeatedly until it returns true.
 A timeout can be set and a command to be run if a timeout occurs.
 Commands can optionally be specified as `raw`.
 This tells SSHKit to not perform auto-wrapping of the commands, but execute the exact string on the remote server.
 See SSHKit's documentation for more details.

 ```ruby
 assert(